jeroennoten/Laravel-AdminLTE/README.md

 - __`layout_fixed_sidebar`__

-    Enables/Disables the fixed sidebar mmode.
+    Enables/Disables the fixed sidebar mode.
 Can't be used with `layout_topnav`.

 - __`layout_fixed_navbar`__

-    Enables/Disables the fixed navbar mode (top navigation), here you can set `true` or pass an array for responsive usage.
+    Enables/Disables the fixed navbar (top navigation) mode, here you can set `true` or pass an array for responsive usage.
 Can't be used with `layout_boxed`.

 - __`layout_fixed_footer`__